 Nic Brasch is a corporate writer with more than 15 years’ experience as a teacher.
 He’s delivered writing and communication workshops for many corporations, government departments, SMEs and Not-for-profit organisations.
 More

 Alistair McKillop is an experienced corporate communications writer, having worked for Allianz, Westpac and the Royal Bank of Scotland.
+Alistair is also a professional writer who has been responsible for writing and editing corporate publications, newsletters, reports and briefing papers.
 More

 Sue White is a freelance features and travel writer whose stories have featured in The Sydney Morning Herald, The Age, Vogue Australia, Travel + Leisure (Australia), Sun Herald Travel, Women’s Health, Vogue Entertaining + Travel, CNN Traveller, the South China Morning Post, Good Health, various ABC outlets, Green Living, Green Lifestyle magazine and numerous other publications in both Australia and overseas.
 More

-Valerie Khoo is an award-winning feature writer who has been writing for Fairfax for the past 15 years.
-Her articles appear regularly in The Sydney Morning Herald.
-She is also the author of six books.
+Valerie Khoo is an award-winning feature writer who is also CEO of the Australian Writers’ Centre.
+She writes for a range of corporate and consumer publications and was previously a regular writer for The Sydney Morning Herald and The Age for over 15 years.
+Valerie is also the author of six books.
 Her latest book is Power Stories: The 8 Stories You MUST Tell to Build an Epic Business.
 More